What is Melanoma?

 Watch out for moles that have a black or blue-black area.
 Melanoma also may appear as a new mole.
 It may be black or abnormal.
 Early stage melanomas can be found when a mole changes slightly.
 The formation of a new black area, newly formed fine scales, and itching in a mole are common symptoms of early melanoma.
 In advanced melanoma, the texture might change or the mole may itch, ooze or bleed.
 Melanomas do not usually cause pain.
 Often, melanoma can be cured if it is diagnosed and treated early.

 If melanoma is not removed in the early stages, cancer cells may grow downward into the skin and can spread to other parts of the body, becoming difficult to control.
+If your cancer spreads to the bone, visit our bone metastases page.
 A biopsy is the only way to make a definite diagnosis of melanoma.
 This can be done two ways:

 - Excisional Biopsy - The doctor tries to remove all of the suspicious-looking growth.
 A pathologist examines the tissue under a microscope to check for cancer cells.